Heart’s Desire by John Buckland Wright

 Parisian Times

 In 1929, Buckland settled in Paris, where he opened a workshop.
 He lived in France until the Second World War and practiced engraving under the pseudonym JBW at the Atelier 17 printmaking workshop, which he founded together with Stanley William Hayter.
-The workshop was attended by such prominent artists as Matisse, Chagall, Picasso, Miró, Dali, Józef Hecht, Max Ernst, Yves Tanguy, or André Masson.
+The workshop was attended by such prominent artists as Matisse, Chagall, Picasso, Miró, Dali, Józef Hecht, Yves Tanguy, or André Masson.
 In 1936, Buckland became a director of the Atelier 17.
 At these times, he also learned new techniques like copper engraving and intaglio.

 catalogue of the Ashmolean Museum showing the works which inspired Buckland